clarkmains/clarkmains-site/src/pages/blog/blog-replatform-astro.md

 ## Final Thoughts

-I have some improvements in mind for this site already!
+I have some things in mind for this site already:

 - Experiment with MDX when authoring my next blog post
 - Add a Projects page to showcase my side projects
-- Write E2E tests in Cypress
+- Write E2E tests in Cypress (or Playwright)

 I really enjoyed using Astro for this project.
 It is super easy to get something up and running quickly while offering a deep feature set through native integrations and third-party framework add ons.

 I was a big fan of [Hugo](https://gohugo.io/) and Astro reminds me of Hugo but with all the modern bells & whistles.
-I hope you give it a try.
-Thanks for reading!
+Thanks for reading, I hope you give Astro a try!